Lee Peart: Acting

 Peart toured the UK in 2016 with Three Days and Three Minutes with Larry, a play about the life of British comedian Larry Grayson.

 Radio

 Peart regularly contributes on Talkradio, and was previously a presenter on Gaydio.
+In 2025, he co-hosted a Christmas radio show on Virgin Radio alongside comedian Alan Carr.

 Personal life

 Peart is openly gay and a vocal supporter of LGBT equality.
 He has connections working with George House Trust and Manchester Pride.
-In 2012, during Manchester Pride, he hosted a candlelit vigil in honor of those who have died of HIV/AIDS.
+In 2012, during Manchester Pride, he hosted a candlelit vigil in honour of those who have died of HIV/AIDS.
 He described the vigil as "one of the most amazing experiences of my career to date".
 In 2022, Peart appeared on Good Morning Britain discussing the importance of Pride.